powsybl/powsybl-diagram/docs/network_area_diagrams/layout/layout.md

 Then, the provided additional layout is run, with the previously mentioned projected coordinates fixed.
 Note that, by default, the additional layout is the basic force layout mentioned above, with some forces disabled:
-- the repulsion Coulomb forces are only between non-fixed nodes,
+- The repulsion Coulomb forces are only between non-fixed nodes;
-- the attraction force to the diagram center is disabled.
+- The attraction force to the diagram center is disabled.